College rowing in the United States: Metro Atlantic Athletic Conference

+Mid-American Conference

+The Mid-American Conference (MAC) started sponsoring rowing in 2025–26.

 Patriot League

+Southeastern Conference

+The Southeastern Conference (SEC) began sponsoring rowing in 2024–25.

 West Coast Conference

-The West Coast Conference first held a women's rowing championship in 1997 with five of the league's eight members at that time participating—Gonzaga, Loyola Marymount, Saint Mary's, San Diego, and Santa Clara.
+The West Coast Conference (WCC) first held a women's rowing championship in 1997 with five of the league's eight members at that time participating—Gonzaga, Loyola Marymount, Saint Mary's, San Diego, and Santa Clara.
 Creighton became a WCC associate member starting with the 2011 championship, and longtime WCC member Portland added a varsity rowing team the following season.
+With the 2024 collapse of the Pac-12 Conference, that conference's last two members, Oregon State and Washington State, placed most of their sports (including rowing) in the WCC through 2025–26, after which the Pac-12 will add seven new members—one being current full WCC member Gonzaga.

-Eastern Colleges Athletic Conference/Metro League
+Eastern College Athletic Conference/Metro League

 The ECAC/Metro League is a women's rowing conference.

-The participating schools are: Buffalo, Colgate, Delaware, Fordham, UMass, New Hampshire, Rhode Island, Villanova, and West Virginia.
+The participating schools are: Buffalo, Colgate, Delaware, Fordham, Mercyhurst, New Hampshire, Rhode Island, UMass Villanova, and West Virginia.
 Most of these schools have dual conference memberships in rowing.

 Other conferences

 Eastern Association of Rowing Colleges

 The Eastern Association of Rowing Colleges (EARC) was formed in 1946.
 It is a men's rowing conference composed of the Ivy League schools plus other select universities.
 Each year the EARC schools race at the Eastern Sprints regatta on Lake Quinsigamond in Massachusetts, which, for the men, is generally considered the most important race of the year aside from the IRA.

 The EARC men's lightweight team which attains the highest points for the Freshman 8+, Second Varsity 8+ (JV), and First Varsity 8+ are awarded the Jope Cup.

 On the women's side, the conference is called the Eastern Association of Women's Rowing Colleges (EAWRC).
 The Women's Eastern Sprints, held on the Cooper River in Camden, New Jersey, are highly competitive, on a similar level of competitiveness as the Aramark Central Region Championships and Pac-12 Championships.

 The Eastern Sprints also serve as the Ivy League Championship, with the best-placed boat from an Ivy League school being crowned Ivy League Champion.